Small Indian civet: Characteristics

 The small Indian civet has a rather coarse fur that is brownish grey to pale yellowish brown, with usually several longitudinal black or brown bands on the back and longitudinal rows of spots on the sides.
 Usually there are five or six distinct bands on the back and four or five rows of spots on each side.
 Some have indistinct lines and spots, with the dorsal bands wanting.
 Generally there are two dark stripes from behind the ear to the shoulders, and often a third in front, crossing the throat.
 Its underfur is brown or grey, often grey on the upper parts of the body and brown on the lower.
 The grey hairs on the upper parts are often tipped with black.
 The head is grey or brownish grey, the chin often brown.
 The ears are short and rounded with a dusky mark behind each ear, and one in front of each eye.
 The feet are brown or black.
 Its tail has alternating black and whitish rings, seven to nine of each colour.
 It is 21–23 in from head to body with a 15–17 in long tapering tail.

 Distribution and habitat

 The Small Indian civet occurs in most of India, Sri Lanka, Myanmar, Thailand, Laos, Cambodia, Vietnam, south and central China, and Taiwan.
 Recent records are not known in Bhutan, Bangladesh, Peninsular Malaysia, Java and Bali, where it was historically recorded.
 Its current status in Singapore is unclear.

-In Nepal’s Chitwan National Park, it is widely distributed in both grasslands and Sal (Shorea robusta) forest.
+It is widely distributed in Chitwan National Park, both grasslands and Sal (Shorea robusta) forest.

-In 2008, a small Indian civet was recorded for the first time in Jammu and Kashmir’s Dachigam National Park.
-This site was located at an altitude of 1770 m in a riverine forest.
+In 2008, a small Indian civet was recorded for the first time in Dachigam National Park at an elevation of 1770 m in a riverine forest.